clue/graph-composer/README.md

 Installing this project as a non-dev dependency in order to use its source code as a library is *not supported*.

-#### Updating dependency

-Just run `composer update clue/graph-composer` to update to the latest release.
+To update to the latest release, just run `composer update clue/graph-composer`.
 If you installed it globally via composer you can run `composer global update clue/graph-composer` instead.

 ### Manual Installation from Source